Useful addresses:

 model size is 1 metre (40") wing span, or 280 g weight.
 It runs off 3 x 110

-mAh cells.
-A recent addition to the KP range is an electric ducted fan unit.
+plus speed controllers to go with them.
 I'm sure Derek will be happy to send you his latest list if you

 contact him.